Project Brief

 3. MEMORIAL ELEMENTS

-(Some guides, feel free to include or ignore based on your design!)
+(Some guides, use your own talents as a guide and feel free to include some of these suggestions based on your design!)

 Physical